Spaciology

 What is Spaciology?

-Space as Metaphor is an open-source conceptual framework that invites a fundamental shift in how we understand knowledge, being, and value.
-Rather than treating space as emptiness, this orientation sees space as a living field—capable of holding complexity, inviting emergence, and transforming both individuals and systems.
+Spaciology is an open‑source, living philosophy that invites a fundamental shift in how we understand knowledge, relationship, and value.
+It treats space not as emptiness, but as a living field—capable of holding complexity, inviting emergence, and transforming individuals, organizations, and systems.

 Manifesto